- What is GuitarJack Model 2?

 - Does GuitarJack Model 2 allow for simultaneous voice and instrument recording in GarageBand?
 While GuitarJack Model 2 lets each channel of input come from different sources, GarageBand does not allow for separate recording of inputs onto separate tracks like FourTrack and StudioTrack do.
 FourTrack or StudioTrack, paired with GuitarJack Model 2, do allow simultaneous voice and instrument recording onto separate tracks.

 - Does GuitarJack Model 2 work with the amp models in GarageBand?
 Yes, and selectable input impedance, configurable via the GuitarJack Model 2 control panel, ensures both passive and active pickups will sound their best with any amp models.
 Also try Sonoma's GuitarTone amps and effects app and song tool included in FourTrack and StudioTrack.

-- In a nutshell, GuitarJack is compatible with GarageBand for both instrument and microphone recording, with mono or stereo inputs to either one mono track or one stereo track.
+- In a nutshell, GuitarJack Model 2 is compatible with GarageBand for both instrument and microphone recording, with mono or stereo inputs to either one mono track or one stereo track.
 While GarageBand does not currently support recording two mono sources to two separate mono tracks, the FourTrack and StudioTrack recording apps can record separate mono sources to their own tracks.